arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 }
 ```

 ### Configuring the Programmable Button on the Opta™

-The Opta™ has a programmable button, shown in the image below, and is identified as USER.
+The Opta™ has a programmable button, shown in the image below, identified as USER.
 It can be programmed using the Arduino IDE to fit your needs.
 To show how simple it is, let's create a sketch and program the button as a trigger to modify the status of the STATUS LEDs.

 ![The button and STATUS LEDs that will light up on the Opta™](assets/opta-device-button.svg)